Proto-Semitic language: Consonants

+↑ Woodard (2008, p.
+219) suggests the presence of an emphatic p in some disparate Semitic languages may indicate that such an emphatic was present in Proto-Semitic.; ↑ Huehnergard (2003, p.49) presents a minority opinion that an ejective velar fricative existed in Proto-Semitic.;

 The reconstructed phonemes *s *z *ṣ *ś *ṣ́ *ṯ̣ may be interpreted as fricatives (//s z sʼ ɬ ɬʼ θʼ//) or as affricates, as discussed below.
 The fricative interpretation was the traditional reconstruction, and is reflected in the choice of signs.

 The Proto-Semitic consonant system is based on triads of related voiceless, voiced and "emphatic" consonants.
 Five such triads are reconstructed in Proto-Semitic: